130 global sites

 Maintaining a Smooth Transition from Multiple Providers

 To achieve truly seamless IT services, global companies often choose to switch to a single, versatile provider like Aura.
 The central issue in doing so is transition.
 With multiple sites and users all reliant on the technology that’s being transferred, the shift can be complex and problematic.
 Any errors and it can even be damaging.
-This is an area where Aura adds significant value that was crucial for a global luxury car manufacturer, with 130 sites worldwide.
+This is an area where Aura adds significant value which was crucial for a global luxury car manufacturer, with 130 sites worldwide.

 Multiple incumbent providers